Advisors' Council Bylaws

 - The outgoing Chair shall serve as an ex-officio member of the Leadership Team.
 Each officer shall take office on June 1 and serve a one-year term.

 - The Enrollment Services Liaison is not an elected officer.

 E. Vacancies and Removal:

-- Participation on a committee, if standing, is a one year commitment starting in August of each year.
+- Participation on a committee, if standing, is encouraged to be a one year commitment starting in June of each year.
 Committees will meet approximately once a month, or as needed.